durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 ## Task 1:  In this task you will create a Windows 10 virtual machine

+In this task, you’ll create a Windows 10 virtual machine to set up an isolated environment for testing and development purposes.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual Machines**, and then select **Virtual Machines** under services.
 Virtual Machines.

      ![Picture 1](../Images/sc900-lab5-1.png)